Seven Steps to Buying a Home in Charlotte, NC

 Buying a home in Charlotte can be overwhelming.
 If you are new to the area or if it's your first purchase, there's a lot to know.
 To this day, I remember my first home purchase in 1996 as if it were yesterday.
 Though there were a few bumps in the road, what I remember most was my lack of understanding of the whole process as it was going on.
 I’m someone who likes to have control over things and that was more than a little uncomfortable for me.
 So, years later and now that I’m a REALTOR®, I try hard to educate the consumer, especially my own clients.

 While you’ll find lots of articles about this topic, I wanted to create a simple version that people might actually read.
-So here are the seven basics steps to buying a home in Charlotte.
+So here are the simplified steps to buying a home in Charlotte.

 A licensed REALTOR®, acting as your buyer’s agent, will be your best friend during your home buying process.
 Not only do they have a fiduciary responsibility to protect you and your best interests, they understand the process from beginning to end and can connect you with the best mortgage providers, attorneys, inspectors and so on.
 Your buyer’s agent is your lifeline during the process and will hold your hand all the way through so getting one early on is the best way to go.
 If you don’t already know a good Realtor, let us help you find one.